SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/rest-api.md

 <td>subscriptionParameters</td>
 <td><em>SubscriptionParameter</em></td>
 <td>yes/no</td>
 <td>In case the subscription type is <em>Subscription</em>, this is required.
-This defines the OPC UA subscription configuration, e.g. sampling rate, queue size, etc.</td>
+This defines the OPC UA subscription configuration, for example, sampling rate, queue size, etc.</td>
 </tr>
 <tr>
 <td>cyclicReadParameters</td>
 <td><em>CyclicReadParameter</em></td>
 <td>yes/no</td>
 <td>In case the subscription type is <em>CyclicRead</em>, this is required.
-This defines the cyclic read configuation, e.g. rate, etc.</td>
+This defines the cyclic read configuation, for example, rate, etc.</td>
 </tr>
 </tbody>
 </table>